jruby/activerecord-jdbc-adapter/README.txt

     jruby script/generate jdbc

-   The initializer and rake task files generated are guarded such that they won't be loaded if you still run your application un C Ruby.
+   The initializer and rake task files generated are guarded such that they won't be loaded if you still run your application under C Ruby.

    Legacy: If you're using Rails prior to version 2.0, you'll need to add one-time setup to your config/environment.rb file in your Rails